netdata/blog/blog/2023-01-17-mongodb-monitoring.md

 ## What MongoDB metrics are important to monitor?

 ### Operations
  - The total number of operations performed by the MongoDB server per second.
-The following operations are displayed as separate dimensions: insert, query, update, delete, getmore, command.
-Monitoring this metric can help identify the usage patterns of the server and potential performance issues.
+The following operations are displayed as separate dimensions:
+ 	- INSERT
+	- QUERY
+	- PDATE
+	- DELETE
+	- GETMORE
+	- COMMAND
 ![image](https://user-images.githubusercontent.com/24860547/212875959-01f4a957-03e0-4d1c-bc42-66062755e3ca.png)

-### Operations latency
+### Operations Latency
- - The latencies of reads, writes and commands operations performed by the MongoDB server.
+ - The latencies of reads, writes and command operations performed by the MongoDB server.
 High latencies may indicate performance issues with the server or the components interacting with it.
 ![image](https://user-images.githubusercontent.com/24860547/212876030-46a49c5a-8d7b-4cc2-b040-60638cdd043a.png)

 ### Connections
  - The total number of connections to the MongoDB server.
-Current connections and available connections are displayed separately.
-Monitoring this metric can help identify the usage patterns of the server and potential performance issues.
+Current connections and available connections are displayed as separate dimensions.
 ![image](https://user-images.githubusercontent.com/24860547/212876099-6ceed111-9663-4cb6-89db-76d3c33bcf25.png)

 ### Connections by Rate
  - The rate of connections created per second to the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the server and potential performance issues.

 ### Connections by State
  - The distribution of connection states for the MongoDB server.
 The following states are displayed as separate dimensions: active, threaded, exhaustIsMaster, exhaustHello, awaiting_topology_changes.
-Monitoring this metric can help identify if there are issues with the server or the components interacting with it.

 ### Network IO
  - The amount of network IO performed by the MongoDB server.